Just how hard is the SSAT exam? Look at the following sample questions adapted from a SSAT.org sample test for students

 Calculators aren’t allowed on the SSAT.
 Instead, students need to bring their sharpest critical thinking and mathematical reasoning skills on test day.
 The Upper Level SSAT has 8th graders take the same test as 11th graders.
 That makes a tough test so much more challenging (if you’re the 8th grader).

-For over ten years, Dogwood’s tutors have prepared students to achieve their best results on standardized tests using customized, one-on-one lessons.
+For over 11 years, Dogwood’s tutors have prepared students to achieve their best results on standardized tests using customized, one-on-one lessons.
 Call 678-735-7555 to discuss how we can help your student excel.

 Sample Verbal Question

 On the SSAT Middle Level test, kids in grades 5-7 have to figure out analogies.
 As shown on this sample question, they need to apply verbal reasoning to answer the question, in addition to good vocabulary skills.
 Do you know which answer is right?

 There are 30 synonym questions and 30 analogies in the SSAT Verbal section.
 Your fifth grader is likely to see some unfamiliar words.
 As with all the SSAT sections, students need to apply strong critical thinking skills.
-After ten years of tutoring for SSAT prep, Dogwood’s tutors know how to prepare students to achieve their best results.
-Call for a free consultation and arrange for your student (grade 5 through 11) to take a SSAT practice test at no charge.
+After 11 years of tutoring for SSAT prep, Dogwood’s tutors know how to prepare students to achieve their best results.
+Call for a free consultation and arrange for your student (grade 5 through 11) to take an SSAT practice test.